 Liquid Measuring Cup

 Liquid measuring cups are easy peasy.
 I use The Perfect Beaker, which is wonderful because it has so many different units of measurement.
-I mean, I still really only use cups, but it’s nice to have options, you know?
+I mean, I still really only use cups or ounces, but it’s nice to have options, you know?

 To use a liquid measuring cup, set it on a level surface.
 Locate the measurement that the recipe is calling for, then pour your liquid in.
 Get eye-level with the measurement you need – you’ll probably need to squat.
 It’s okay, squatting is cool now.
 Once the liquid reaches the notch on the cup, you’re good!
 If it looks like the liquid is curving (usually seen in narrower cups), measure by the lowest point in the curve.